 4. Reset Network Settings

-Finally, if none of the previous steps resolved the issue at hand, you can try and reset Network Settings on your iPhone.
-This action will restore all network settings, returning them to their factory values.
+Finally, if none of the previous steps resolved the issue at hand, you can try and reset iPhone Network Settings.
+As opposed to resetting all settings, this option will only reset your network settings.
+But even though you’ll keep all your files and apps, resetting network settings will delete all your Wi-Fi passwords and other network-related settings, so you’ll have to set everything up from scratch.
 Based on user reports, this action helped most of them deal with the problem.

 Here’s how to reset network settings on your iPhone: